AzlinaAzhar/projectGitHub/readme.txt

-My first project connect with GitHub
+My first project connect with GitHub.
+So excited to learn more about it.